rhm2k/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 3. Switching focus areas (READ/UPDATE)
 4. Adding/changing dependencies (UPDATE)
 5. Ending a work session (UPDATE)
+6. When the user says "update memory bank", it means your memory is about to be wiped, and you MUST update the memory bank to reflect the current state of the project such that you can pick up right where you left off when you come back to before completing the task.

 ### Memory Integrity Checks
 - Start each task with: [MEMORY BANK: INITIALIZED]